Shemseddin Mervezi

 Mervezi was born in 1077 near Merv, a centre of science and culture of that time, now modern Mary, Turkmenistan.
 He died aged 62.

-Mervezi's Ýyldyzlar kitaby includes his own astronomical observations of himself, as well as information about the night sky produced by his contemporaries.
+Mervezi's Ýyldyzlar kitaby includes his own astronomical observations, as well as information about the night sky produced by his contemporaries.
 It used accessible language to describe the behaviour of the stars and the planets, was one of first texts about astronomy.